shaussler/TheoreticalUniverse/theoretical_universe/rotations/rotations_in_minkowski_space.rst

 .. }}}

-Symmetries of Rotations in :math:`♭♯` Form
+Symmetries of rotations in :math:`♭♯` form
 ------------------------------------------

 .. {{{